ImadProjects/Interpolation-and-integration-methods/README.md

-# Project 5 : Interpolation and integration methods / Cubic splines and surface interpolation
+# Interpolation and integration methods / Cubic splines and surface interpolation

 ## Authors